indgy/LittleBigTable/Readme.md

 ![Screenshot](screenshot.png)

+See the [Complete example](http://iangrindley.uk/LittleBigTable/examples/basic.php) in action.

-*It is very new and while it works well for my purposes if you find any issues, please report them in the issue tracker.*
+*LittleBigTable is very new and while it works well for my purposes you may find issues, please report them in the issue tracker.*

-It is CSS agnostic so can be used with any css framework, the default examples use Bulma, there is also a basic example using Bootstrap 4.
+LittleBigTable is CSS agnostic and can be used with any css framework, the default examples use Bulma, there is also a [Bootstrap example](http://iangrindley.uk/LittleBigTable/examples/bootstrap.php) using Bootstrap 4 and a [Basic example](http://iangrindley.uk/LittleBigTable/examples/basic.php) with no css.
+I imagine it would be great with TailwindCSS too.

-I imagine it would be great with TailwindCSS too, as you have complete control over the HTML you can structure and style it however you wish.
+As you have complete control over the HTML you can structure and style it however you wish.

 ## Goals

- * Allow you the developer to completely control the look and feel of the table by wrapping a standard HTML table in as an AlpineJS component.
+ * Allow you the developer to completely control the look and feel of the table by wrapping a standard HTML table in an AlpineJS component.
  * Make the viewing and searching of large remote datasets easy, it does not use local data, it only fetches data from your chosen endpoint.

 ## Why